Abigail Saguy

 I am a sociologist who has spent my career studying how subordinated groups are sometimes able to gain power by creating new cultural meaning.

 To date, I have pursued these interests through several distinct lines of inquiry.
-These include: 1) how and why the United States and France developed different legal and corporate approaches to sexual harassment; 2) how fatness has come to be understood as a public health crisis, and how and why fat rights groups have promoted alternative understandings of bigger bodies; and 3) how and why various groups talk of “coming out” as members of these groups to resist stigma and collectively mobilize for social change.
-My current research examines how different conceptions of “gender” have been used to promote the liberation of women, gender nonconforming people, and transgender people.
-It examines tensions and conflicts within and between these different liberation projects and considers how they may be reconciled.
+These include: 1) how and why the United States and France developed different legal and corporate approaches to sexual harassment; 2) how fatness has come to be understood as a public health crisis, and how and why fat rights groups have promoted alternative understandings of bigger bodies; 3) how and why various groups talk of “coming out” as members of these groups to resist stigma and collectively mobilize for social change; and, most recently 4) how fundamentally different understandings of gender have divided feminists, LGBTQ+ activists, and conservatives in battles over parenting ideologies, pronouns, identity documents, women’s sports, and whether biological sex should remain a meaningful legal and social category.

 Degrees